dlcs/protagonist/docs/rfcs/012-auth-service.md

   * If the asset requires auth, Orchestrator delegates to AuthService to generate the [Probe Service Reponse](https://iiif.io/api/auth/2.0/#probe-service-response) and sends it to client unchanged.
 * AuthService `GET /probe/{asset-id}?role={csv-roles}` (e.g. `GET /probe/10/20/foo?role=gold,silver`)
   * The AuthService maintains a list of sessions and can validate that the provided token has access to the requested role.
 The response can be fully generated as it doesn't have any hostname specific `"id"` values etc.
-  * This is on a different path to avoid any DLCS general routing - we may want to add some restrictions to make it only accessible to Orchestrator (via IP or some other auth mechanism).
+  * This is on a different path to avoid any DLCS general routing - we may want to add some restrictions to make it only accessible to other DLCS services (via IP or some other auth mechanism).
+* Response is still a `AuthProbeResult2` and the HTTP status code will _always_ be 200, even if the client is unauthorised. `"status"` field is used instead.

 This is detailed below: